Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

 - Strong and durable over time

-- Clean and very neat
+- Neat and very clean

 - Prevents edges from fraying

-- Useful for thin and transparent garments
+- Useful for fine and transparent garments

-- Replaces overlock and zigzag
+- Replaces overlock and zigzag stitches

 How to make it?